Anerkiki/pokegotchi-using-pokeapi/README.md

   - Title spreads to edges of screen

 ###### Less Imortant/If Time

+- Merge all modals to one?

+- If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen
+  - Have a max-width though so it doesn't look weird

 - add more padding top to go for a walk button, do the same with inventory